Energy Performance For Buildings

-Section 1 of the bill requires owners of certain large buildings (covered buildings), on an annual basis, to collect and report to the Colorado energy office (office) the covered building's energy use.
-The bill establishes a process requiring certain electric and gas utilities to provide energy-use data to a covered building owner when requested by the covered building owner.
+Section 1 of the act requires owners of certain large buildings (covered buildings), on an annual basis, to collect and report to the Colorado energy office (office) the covered building's energy use.
+The act establishes a process requiring certain electric and gas utilities to provide energy-use data to a covered building owner when requested by the covered building owner.

-Section 2 requires the office to assist covered building owners with the reporting requirements set forth in section 1 by:
+Section 3 requires the office to administer the program and assist covered building owners with the reporting requirements set forth in section 1 by:

 - Creating a database of covered buildings and owners required to comply with section 1;